paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/best_practice.md

 See [host/ecmc_server](../../knowledgebase/host/) for more information.

 ## ecmc server setup
-* If possible, make sure you use the native igb ethercat driver.
+* If possible, make sure the native igb ethercat driver is used.

 For more information see:
 * https://git.psi.ch/motion/ecmc_server_cfg